Compounding of steam turbines: Pressure compounding of impulse turbine

 One can see from the formula that only a fraction of the enthalpy is converted into velocity in the fixed blades.
 Hence, velocity is less as compared to the previous case.

-Velocity Diagram
+Velocity diagram

-The velocity diagram shown in figure 4 gives a detail about the various components of steam velocity and Blade velocity.
+The velocity diagram shown in figure 4 gives detail about the various components of steam velocity and Blade velocity.

 where, symbols have the same meaning as given above.

 An important point to note from the above velocity diagram is that the fluid exit angle (δ) is 90⁰.
 This indicates that the whirl velocity of fluid at exit of all stages is zero, which is in compliance with the optimum velocity concept (as discussed earlier).

 The ratio of work produced in different stages is similar to the above type.